c6o/docs/content/concepts/env.md

-There are several formats in which the local file can be written: yaml (.yaml or .yml), bash shell script (.sh), environment (.env), and JSON (.json) The default is yaml, but you can modify this wit the --format or -m flag:
+There are several formats in which the local file can be written: yaml (.yaml or .yml), bash shell script (.sh), environment (.env), and JSON (.json) The default is yaml, but you can modify this with the --format or -m flag:

 ```bash
 > czctl environment deployment sample-project-core env.json -n sample-project --format json